-In the DMPA and COCP groups, if a participant does not return for a scheduled visit or repeat prescription, the PRE-EMPT Trial Office will not immediately be aware of this non-compliance.
+In the DMPA and COCP groups, if a participant does not return for a scheduled visit or repeat prescription, the PRE-EMPT Trial Office will not immediately be aware of this noncompliance.
 We will request that GPs inform the Trial Office, but often this can be overlooked.
-Each follow-up questionnaire will include questions regarding current and previous treatment and women reporting information on any changes will be captured and entered onto the database.
+Each follow-up questionnaire will include questions regarding current and previous treatment and women reporting changes will be flagged, and their GP contacted for clarification of the changes.